 The Octagonal Box and Its Relatives

-Nearly every light in a home is wired through an octagonal or round junction box.
+Nearly every light in your home is wired through an octagonal or round junction box.
 The vast majority of lights are designed to be installed to the screw positions found in this type of box.
 Some lights are asymmetrical and can be mounted in any rotated position, but most have a true top and bottom.
 Depending on how the original box was mounted, the screw holes rarely line up for a direct install.
 To work around this condition, a “mounting bracket” is often used.
 This bracket is sometimes called a bridge bracket or “X” bracket depending on its configuration.

 Wire, Attach and Test

-Once the bracket is in place, the wiring’s ground wire (normally this is a bare copper wire) is attached the bracket's green “ground” screw along with the lamp's ground wire.
-I then like to connect the white “neutral” to the lamp's white wire(s) and then repeat with the black “hot” wire to the lamps black wire(s).
+Once the bracket is in place, the ground wire (normally this is a bare copper wire) is attached to the bracket's green “ground” screw along with the lamp's ground wire.
+I then like to connect the white “neutral” to the lamp's white wire(s) and repeat with the black “hot” wire to the lamps black wire(s).
 These connections are secured with the wire twist nuts that are usually supplied with your new light.

 With the wires secure and functional, neatly tuck the wires into the box and mount the fixture with the various screws, nuts and finials.
 You may need to level the wall sconce.